Learning Disability and Visual Impairment

 Course information:

-Studies show approximately one third of the population of people with a learning disability could be registered blind or partially sighted (500,000).
-Accordingly a further third (500,000), require glasses or contact lenses to correct their vision.
-Source RNIB (2005)
+Studies show approximately one third of the population of people with a learning disability have a visual impairment and could be registered blind or Severely sight impaired (500,000).
+Accordingly a further third (500,000), require glasses or contact lenses to correct their vision Source RNIB (2005)

 However, many people with a learning disability do not get access to the right eye health support.
 As a result many go blind through treatable eye conditions that are not detected and because of communication difficulties.
 Emerson & Robertson (2011)